 For Immediate Service, please call our 24/7 line – 1800 071 176 For Prepaid Enquiries – 1800 202 901 For Corporate Enquiries, Billing and Complaints – (03) 8820 5678 If you’d like to email, you can reach us on hello@bare.com.au

 You have a 30 day cooling off period to consider your contract and change your mind if you wish.
-You may cancel your contract within the 30 day period by notifying Bare in writing.
-Your contract is cancelled and you will receive a full refund.
+You may cancel your contract within the 30 day period by contacting Bare or notifying us in writing.
+Your contract will be cancelled and you will receive a full refund.
 It is important that you are aware that your Bond cannot be withdrawn prior to death, except during the cooling-off period.

-When the time comes to put your Bare Prepaid Plan to use, our team will be on hand 24/7 to guide you through all the steps to bring you or your loved one safely into our care.
-Firstly, give us a call on 1800 071 176 to notify Bare that your loved one has passed away.
-We’ll step into action to make sure you, your loved one and your family receive urgent care.
+When the time comes to put your Bare Prepaid Plan to use, our team will be on hand 24/7 to guide your family through all the steps to bring you or your loved one safely into our care.
+Firstly, you or your family will need to give us a call on 1800 071 176 to notify Bare of the passing.
+We’ll step into action to make sure you, your loved one, and your family receive urgent care.

-We’ll be able to locate a record of your Prepaid Plan with Bare, but we’ll ask your Next of Kin to complete some additional forms upon a death to help formalise a passing.
+We’ll be able to locate a record of your Prepaid Plan with Bare, but we’ll ask the Next of Kin to complete some additional forms upon a death to help formalise a passing.
 These forms have an important function in ensuring a cremation is carried out safely, smoothly and legally.
-We’ll guide your Next Of Kin through any questions they have.
+We’ll guide the Next Of Kin through any questions they have.
 The completed forms will:

-- Authorise Bare to liaise with your healthcare facility (if applicable) to bring the deceased into care
+- Authorise Bare to liaise with the healthcare facility (if applicable) to bring the deceased into care

 - Allow Bare to gather the necessary details to register the passing with the Registry of Births, Deaths and Marriages so that a legal Death Certificate may be issued.
 We’ll take care of registering this on behalf of the Next of Kin, but it’s important these details are current and up to date at the time of death.